 Your association board is working on next year’s budget.
 You know how important the budget is and what it means to the future of your association.
-One of the most important commitments you make to your fellow homeowners is your fiduciary responsibility.
-Even if you’ve effectively planned your budget and thoroughly reviewed your reserve study with help from an expert, costly emergencies and unforeseen expenses (e.g., rising insurance rates and inflationary pressures) can still arise.
-If you’re in that position and facing the potential for a significant increase in assessments, consider strategic, cost-containment strategies to help your association save money and optimize its operating budget.
+You know that your fiduciary responsibility is the most important commitment you make to your fellow homeowners.
+Even if you’ve effectively planned your budget and thoroughly reviewed your reserve study with help from an expert, costly emergencies and unforeseen expenses (e.g., rising insurance rates and inflationary pressures) do still happen.
+If you’re in that position and looking at the potential for a significant increase in assessment fees, there may be one more step to take before finalizing that increase.
+Take a good look at cost-containment strategies that can save your association money and help optimize your operating budget.

-Remember: Your association's budget can be bolstered over time if you raise assessments incrementally.
-By raising dues gradually in accordance with inflation and other costs that rise over time (e.g., staffing wages), you're preventing a major assessment increase later.
+Remember: Raising assessments incrementally can be good for your association and help bolster your budget over time.
+By raising dues gradually in accordance with inflation and other costs that rise over time (e.g., staffing wages), you’re helping prevent a major assessment increase later on and prepare for expenses down the road.
 You'll also minimize any owner backlash that can occur when owners receive a significant increase or surprise assessment.

 Energy

 How much energy does your association use in common areas?
+Are you using traditional lightbulbs?
 Are the lights kept on when no one is using a space?
 Is your pool or hot tub a few degrees too warm?
-Are you using traditional lightbulbs?
 Are you using the most efficient pool heater for your location and type of property?
+Is the air conditioning a few degrees too cool?
+Do your parking garage fans stay on when not needed?
 Are there areas of your community with excessive outdoor or landscape lighting or water features?
-Do your parking garage fans stay on when not needed?
 All of these are potential places to save some money.

 Some, like changing from traditional lighting to LED lighting, require an upfront investment but pay off that investment very quickly, resulting in ongoing savings on energy, maintenance and staffing.
 Others, like putting light switches on motion detectors so that the lights turn off when no one is in the room, or changing the temperature of the swimming pool, don’t require much investment to start to see savings.

 Having the right pool heater can impact your budget as well.
-Chris Normandeau, director of FirstService Energy, broke down the costs for both installation and operation of the three most common kinds of pool heating systems for a 3,000-square foot pool in West Palm Beach to 83º Fahrenheit, year-round.
+Marilyn Zajac, energy advisor for FirstService Energy, broke down the costs for both installation and operation of the three most common kinds of pool heating systems for a 3,000-square foot pool in West Palm Beach to 83º Fahrenheit, year-round.
 As with the LED lighting example, the option with the lowest operating cost is the highest to start up, but you can recoup that investment in lower energy costs very quickly compared to other options.

 Operating costs: